Ir0n2/RoryFlix/README.md

 | Windows    | ⚠ Untested        |
 | macOS      | ⚠ Untested        |

 The Remote currently depends on **xdotool**, which is the main reason Linux is recommended.
+There is a windows version of xdotool.
+Intheory everything could work in windows.
+I often wondered if xdotool/Roryflix would work in WSL (windows subsystem for linux) feel free to port it over yourself and make a windows fork.

 ---